Welcome to CWC Maines. Producing the power and versatility of Maine Anjou cattle since 2006.

 For more information or specific pricing, just give us a call or send an email.

 Customer Referal Program: We appreciate our customers and recognize that they are the foundation of our business!
 So when you get your friends and neighbors to buy healthy environmentally concious beef from us, you get 5% of their initial purchase back as a discount off your next purchase from us.
+Or if you need an excavator attachment we can work out something else.

 At CWC Maines we seek to provide the highest quality beef